softeng-feup/open-cx-softbeanies/Development-Report.md

 * request the information associated with the chosen point of interest to the server;
 * the resulting information will be passed to the backend;
-* the information will be passed to the Google Maps API
+* the information will be passed to the Google Maps API;
 * The Google Maps API will display the information on top of the point of interest.

 <img src= "https://github.com/softeng-feup/open-cx-softbeanies/blob/master/Diagrams/SimplyFind%20Use%20Cases%20(Full).jpeg">